erasterukundo/greater-installer/docs/STEP_00_CLEAN_SERVER.md

 ## Conclusion

-The server was successfully cleaned and validated.
+The Ubuntu server was successfully cleaned and validated.

 Docker, Docker Compose, and previous test containers were removed.

-The Ubuntu 24.04 server is now ready for Step 01 – Ubuntu Preparation.
+The server is now ready for:

+* Step 01 – Ubuntu Preparation
+* Docker Installation
+* GREATER Installer Development
+* Module 01 – Prerequisites Development

+This clean environment provides a reproducible starting point for validating the GREATER Installer on a fresh Ubuntu 24.04 server.